-Network-layer DDoS Attack Protection Managed Ruleset · Cloudflare DDoS Protection docs
+Network-layer DDoS Attack Protection Managed Ruleset

 - The performed action when an attack is detected

-- The sensitivity of attack detection mechanisms
+- The sensitivity level of attack detection mechanisms

-To adjust rule behavior, configure overrides via API.
+To adjust rule behavior, do one of the following:

 You can only configure the behavior of the Managed Ruleset to set a stronger mitigation action or a lower sensitivity.
 Refer to Managed Ruleset parameters for more information.

-By default, your specific configurations (or overrides) apply to all packets, since the default rule expression is

-true.
-Specify a different rule expression to match a subset of incoming packets for which you want to apply the override.
+Overrides can apply to all packets or to a subset of incoming packets, depending on the override expression.
 Refer to Available expression fields for more information on the available fields for expressions of Network-layer DDoS Attack Protection Managed Ruleset overrides.

 Availability